mozilla/elmo/_sources/worker.rst.txt

 local clone and the repository metadata.
 This is done in parallel to the builds triggered in Taskcluster by the pushes.

+The generated data is modeled by the :py:mod:`life.models` package.
+The models are :py:class:`Changeset` and :py:class:`File`, as well as :py:class:`Repository` and :py:class:`Push`.

+The Pulse exchange we use is ``exchange/hgpushes/v2``, which sends three types, ``changegroup.1`` for new pushes to existing repositories, and ``newrepo.1`` for new repositories. ``obsolete.1`` is the third, which elmo can't deal with at the moment.
+The data models don't have support for flags or obsolescense.

+The ``newrepo.1`` notification is of interest to elmo when new repositories are added to `l10n-central`_.
+That's modeled as a :py:class:`Forest`.
+New repositories can be created with existing content but no pushes.
+Thus the worker clones the upstream repo and processes all heads.

+The ``changegroup.1`` notification is of interest for repositories known to elmo, modeled by :py:class:`Repository`.
+The data is processed into :py:class:`Push` objects.

 .. note:: Ensure to handle race conditions between push messages and build results.